Information about local laws

-Under the Local Government Act, Brisbane City Council has the authority to make and enforce local laws.
+Under the City of Brisbane Act 2010, Brisbane City Council has the authority to make and enforce local laws.
 Council is also responsible for enforcing some state government legislated laws.

 Enforcement actions depend on the degree of non-compliance.